altocodenl/TODIS/readme.md

 Errors are valid responses, are also data, and are also part of the dataspace.

 At every point in time, however, the dataspace is complete.
 Even if the system is "between" calls, those intermediate states are also valid.
 And if some call has encountered an error, those error states are also valid.
-Most digital information systems are in constant flux, so they are always in between calls: by thinking about these states with the same logic that we think about the system at rest (with no calls), we can more clearly understand flux.
+Most digital information systems are in constant flux, so they are always in between calls: by thinking about these states with the same process with which we think about the system at rest (with no calls), we can more clearly understand flux.

 It is interesting to think that what we normally call an *interface* is really a call: the start of an interaction.
 And what we normally call an *implementation* is what happens between the call and the response.
 The call is to the left, the implementation is to the right.
 We can also use the terms *downstream* and *upstream* to mean that calls go *downstream* and responses go back *upstream*.